Autonomousse/VBA-Stock-Market-Analysis/README.md

-# VBA-challenge
-VBA - Stock market data analysis
+# VBA - Stock Market Analysis

 ## Goal
-The goal of this assignment is to take stock data, stored in an Excel workbook, and create a summary table using VBA.
+Take stock data, stored in an Excel workbook, and create a summary table using VBA.
 We are also using VBA to highlight and format the summary table for a cleaner appearance.
 The code should loop through every worksheet and row and produce the following summary table items:

   - **Ticker**: the abbreviation of the stock name.